vitessio/website/content/en/docs/22.0/reference/features/vindexes.md

 However, there is a subtle difference:  NoSQL datastores allow a choice of the Sharding Key, but the Sharding Strategy or Function is generally hardcoded in the engine.
 In Vitess, the choice of Vindex allows control of how a column value maps to a keyspace ID.
 In other words, a Primary Vindex in Vitess not only defines the Sharding Key, but also decides the Sharding Strategy.

+Since the Primary Vindex dictates sharding, the value of the columns used by the Primary Vindex cannot be updated after insertion.
+Changing it would require moving the row to a different shard, which Vitess does not support.

 Uniqueness for a Primary Vindex does not mean that the column has to be a primary key or unique key in the MySQL schema for the underlying shard.
 You can have multiple rows that map to the same keyspace ID.
 The Vindex uniqueness constraint only ensures that all rows for a keyspace ID end up in the same shard.

 Vindexes come in many varieties.
 Some of them can be used as Primary Vindex, and others have different purposes.
 We will describe their properties in the [Predefined Vindexes](#predefined-vindexes) section.